nesquena/backburner/README.md

   end
 end

-# Async works for instance methods on a persisted model
+# Async works for instance methods on a persisted object with an `id`
 @user = User.first
 @user.async(:ttr => 100, :queue => "activate").activate(@device.id)
-# ..as well as for class methods
+# ..and for class methods
 User.async(:pri => 100, :delay => 10.seconds).reset_password(@user.id)
 ```

-This will automatically enqueue a job for that user record that will run `activate` with the specified argument.
+This automatically enqueues a job for that user record that will run `activate` with the specified argument.
 Note that you can set the queue name and queue priority at the class level and
 you are also able to pass `pri`, `ttr`, `delay` and `queue` directly as options into `async`.
 The queue name used by default is `{namespace}.backburner-jobs` if not otherwise specified.